Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 ## Getting Started:

-### To compile the latest version of the client, on Windows:
+### To compile the latest version of the JavaScript client, on Windows:

 1. Make sure you have at least Java 11 installed and added to your PATH, it is recommended to use Java 17
 2. Download (clone) this repository to your computer
 3. Double click `CompileLatestClient.bat`, a GUI resembling a classic windows installer should open
 4. Follow the steps shown to you in the new window to finish compiling

-### To compile the latest version of the client, on Linux/macOS:
+### To compile the latest version of the JavaScript client, on Linux/macOS:

 1. Make sure you have at least Java 11 installed, it is recommended to use Java 17
 2. Download (clone) this repository to your computer